rodrigopk/telephone_operators/README.md

 		./telephone_exercise.rb 4673212345 sample_data.csv

-The input data for the operators price lists is read from a csv file.
-I provided a sample one using the data from the exercise description.
+The input data for the operators price lists is read from a csv file, so it´s easy to add new operators if needed.
+I provided a sample file using the data from the exercise description.

 The main code of the exercise can be found on the ```telephone.rb``` file.
 I chose to keep it all classes in one file for simplicity, and because they